If you’re looking for instant pot hacks to get even more out of this miracle appliance that everyone can’t stop talking about, look no further!

 1. Let your instant pot clean itself

-Your insta-pot already takes the hassle out of cooking, so why not let it do the dirtier work of cleaning itself?
+Your instant pot already takes the hassle out of cooking, so why not let it do the dirtier work of cleaning itself?

 Here is the only cleaning hack you’ll need to know: